huayicodes/BreastCancerDetectionAPI/README.md

   - "Bare Nuclei"
   - either "Uniformity of Cell Size" or "Uniformity of Cell Shape"

+**Instructions to run unit testing**
+* cd to the folder
+* In the terminal, run: python tests.py OR python -m unittest

 ## The Data
 9 features (all ranged 1-10) + Class (4 for benign, 2 for malignant)